Mazda Museum

 • Opening hours

-• Mazda Museum and factory tours are available daily, except on weekends and holidays.
-The tours last 90-120 minutes, are free, but require online reservations in advance.
+• Mazda Museum and factory tours are available on weekdays, excluding weekends and holidays.
+The tours last 90 to 120 minutes, are free of charge, but require advance online reservations.

 • Closed